Emma Hwang: Career

 After considering a move out to the Western United States, Hwang chose to return to the Texas Gulf Coast, where she would be closer to her sisters, brother, and new nephew.
 Her decision to return to Texas also involved the opportunity to work again in the space industry for Wyle Laboratories.

 Hwang joined Wyle in September 2001.
 Initially, she worked as a scientist in the Sensors Group under Dr. Antony Jeevarajan, researching and developing oxygen, carbon dioxide, and pH sensing techniques for monitoring the health of cell cultures that would be grown on the Space Shuttle or station.
 In 2002 she became a scientist with the Neurosciences Group under Dr. Bill Paloski, which studies the effects of space flight on balance control problems which astronauts experience upon return to Earth, and develops possible countermeasures that will help astronauts to adapt more quickly to both the microgravity of space and the 1-g environment on Earth.
 As of 2011, Hwang is working with the Integrated Science & Engineering (ISE) Group at Wyle's Houston office as Exercise Physiology and Countermeasures Project Manager.

-Personal life

-In her spare time, Hwang enjoys outdoor activities such as biking, tennis, hiking, softball, and scuba diving.
-Since her return to Texas, Hwang has immersed herself in diving activities, and her dive training has taken her up to Rescue Diver so far.
-She enjoys diving in lakes in Texas, but feels that nothing can compare with the sea life in the Caribbean.
-In 2003 and 2004 Hwang led Wyle’s first cycling team in the MS150 bike tour from Houston to Austin, Texas; this event raises awareness and funds to find a cure for multiple sclerosis.
-When cooped up indoors, Hwang keeps busy with artistic pursuits and home improvement projects.